oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/05-prometheus.md

 ## Setting up Prometheus
 Install Prometheus using a [Helm chart](https://github.com/helm/charts/tree/master/stable/prometheus) with the customized [values.yaml](../prometheus/values.yaml).
-There are four components will be installed with this chart: Prometheus server, Alertmanager, node-exporter and kube-state-metrics.
+There are four components that will be installed with this chart: Prometheus server, Alertmanager, node-exporter, and kube-state-metrics.

 Create a new namespace `monitoring`.
 ```